converged-computing/rainbow/docs/commands.md

 compspec create nodes --cluster-name cluster-red --node-dir ./docs/rainbow/cluster/ --nodes-output ./cluster-nodes.json
 ```

-That example is provided in [examples](examples/scheduler/cluster-nodes.json).
-This is the cluster metadata that we need to send over to the rainbow scheduler on the register step,
+That example is provided in [examples](examples/scheduler/cluster-nodes.json) if you want to look.
+The high level TLDR of this step is that you need your nodes in JGF format to register, which will
-discussed next.
+be shown after the config section, next.

 ## Config